HarryHallows/polyglotter/README.md

 1. Open any webpage.
 2. Highlight some text.
 3. The content script automatically captures the selection and logs it in the background service worker console.
-4. Open the popup to select your target translation language.
+4. Open the pop-up to select your target translation language.
-5. (Future) Translations can be sent to a translation API and displayed inline or via popup.
+5. (Future) Translations can be sent to a translation API and displayed inline or via a pop-up.

 ### Development Notes